lyqht/scrollbar-playground/README.md

 ### ✨ Export css button

 When you click it, you can get the exported css in your clipboard which you can paste (Ctrl+V) into your project.
+The exported code is automatically prettified for easier reading.
 Feel free to try it out at an empty codepen with a very tall empty div.
 Now you have your own custom scrollbar!

-> :warning: Remember to format the code to get a prettified version for readibility.
-This export button does not prettify the code by default.

 ## Example of exported styles